Digital Asset Management (DAM)

 Section titled “Current Capabilities”- Articles: Fully supported.
 Articles are stored as rich, structured assets with complete metadata, including widget-level data and mentioned entities.

-- Audio: Coming soon.
-The DAM layer is prepared to handle audio, but management tools are not yet exposed in version 1.
+- Audio: Roadmap.
+The DAM model is intended to extend to audio, but the full editorial flows are not exposed yet.

 What’s Coming

-Section titled “What’s Coming”In future versions of NewsTeam, the Digital Asset Management (DAM) feature will:
+Section titled “What’s Coming”The next phase of the Digital Asset Management (DAM) feature is to:

-- Enable syndication and controlled sharing of assets between organizations.
+- Make reuse and controlled sharing richer across sites, feeds, and eventually between organizations.

-- Integrate with the Messaging & Activity system for audit history and collaboration around asset changes.
+- Integrate more deeply with the Messaging & Activity system for audit history and collaboration around asset changes.

 Our Approach